Fujifilm Film Simulation Samples

 Introduction to Fujifilm Film Simulations

-Other than early phone apps, such as Hipstamatic, I first became aware of film simulation from VSCO back in 2013.
-It was a true eye-opener and I became almost addicted to VSCO and purchased several of their packages and used them with my Fujifilm X-Pro1 and Canon digital SLRs.
+Other than early phone apps like Hipstamatic, I first became aware of film simulation through VSCO back in 2013.
+It was a true eye-opener, and I became almost addicted to VSCO, purchasing several of their packages and using them with my Fujifilm X-Pro1 and Canon digital SLRs.

-In 2012 I jumped on the Fujifilm bandwagon when I purchased an X-Pro1.
-Back then we were limited to PROVIA, ASTIA, Velvia, Pro Neg., Pro Neg.
-Std, and Monochrome film simulations.
+In 2012, I jumped on the Fujifilm bandwagon when I purchased an X-Pro1.
+Back then, we were limited to PROVIA, ASTIA, Velvia, Pro Neg Hi, Standard, and Monochrome film simulations.

-But Fujifilm has steadily released more film simulations over the years and in early 2021 yet another one was announced, the Nostalgic Negative, initially only available for the Fujifilm GFX 100S and later the Fujifilm GFX 50S II.
+But Fujifilm has steadily released more film simulations over the years, and in early 2021, yet another was announced: the Nostalgic Negative, initially available only for the Fujifilm GFX 100S and later for the Fujifilm GFX 50S II.

 How to Use Fujifilm Film Simulations

-You basically have four ways of utilizing the film simulation with your Fujifilm X Series or GFX camera.
+You basically have four ways to use film simulation with your Fujifilm X Series or GFX camera.

 1. Shoot JPEG, select your film simulation, and fire away.
 You can customize your JPEGs in-camera and save your custom settings.
 You have control over adjustments such as noise reduction, highlight tone, shadow tone, color, and sharpness, and depending on which camera you have, you may be able to make grain and curve adjustments, all in-camera.

-2. Shoot RAW and you can access the film simulations in your favorite editing software by simply picking the option which matches your taste.
-I have been using Lightroom or Capture One Express and both work well for me.
+2. Shoot RAW, and you can access the film simulations in your favorite editing software by simply picking the option that matches your taste.
+I have been using Lightroom or Capture One Express, and both work well for me.
 You can also check out Fujifilm’s X-RAW studio.

 3. Shoot RAW and edit your images in-camera.
-You have several ways to adjust your image in-camera such as exposure adjustment, grain effect, white balance, highlight tone, color, sharpness, and noise reduction.
-This is super handy and I have used this option while traveling.
+You can adjust your image in-camera using exposure, grain effect, white balance, highlight tone, color, sharpness, and noise reduction.
+This is super handy, and I have used this option while traveling.
 You save your photos in-camera as JPEGs and can then transfer them to your mobile phone using Fuji’s Cam Remote app.

 A Show of All Fujifilm Film Simulations

 Below is a show of film simulations from Fujifilm.
 The image is captured with a Fujifilm X-T4 and the XF 35mm f/1.4 R at f/7.1, ISO 160.
-I have adjusted levels and white balance prior to applying the film simulations.
-Images were processed from RAW in Capture One Express.
+I have adjusted levels and white balance before applying the film simulations.
+Images were processed from RAW in Capture One.

 My Favorite Fujifilm Film Simulations

-With that said I do not always apply film simulations to my photos.
-It comes down to an individual choice for each image and I often just edit the file that comes straight from the camera.
-Especially after I started using Capture One Express.
+With that said, I do not always apply film simulations to my photos.
+It comes down to an individual choice for each image, and I often edit the file that comes straight from the camera, especially after I started using Capture One.

 I Shoot RAW

-I should mention that I almost always shoot RAW (only) and prefer to edit in either Lightroom or mostly Capture One Express.
+I should mention that I almost always shoot RAW (only) and prefer to edit in either Lightroom or Capture One.

 Acros

 Acros is my go-to black-and-white film simulation.
-After the Acros film simulation was released in 2016 along with the Fujifilm X-Pro2, I found the Monochrome simulations to be somewhat redundant.
+After the Acros film simulation was released in 2016 alongside the Fujifilm X-Pro2, I found the Monochrome simulations somewhat redundant.

 The Acros film simulation comes in four variations: